How To Deal With Breach Of Contract

 The breaching party may be required to perform their duties as outlined in the contract or the contract may be canceled, depending on the details of the case.
 The nonbreaching party may receive compensation for its costs and the losses it suffered because of the breach, for specific damages stated in the original contract, and/or for incidental costs that arose as a result of the breach.

 Before you sign a contract, go over it with an experienced Appleton business attorney to make sure that it does not contain any unfair or illegal clauses.
 If it does, consider revising the contract and having the other party sign the new version.
 If you are involved in a breach of contract dispute, talk to an experienced business lawyer about your rights and options.
-Contact our team at Hammett, Bellin & Oswald, LLC, today to schedule your initial consultation with us.
-Call 866-720-0009 toll free or email us.
+Contact our team today to schedule your initial consultation with us.
+Call 920-202-8872 or email us.